Not wacky vs. definitely wacky: A study of scalar adverbs in pretrained language models: Background

-In addition to MLM, our study explores entailment.
+Here, we confine our attention to entailment in the strict logical sense.
 A critical observation is that entailment may only be strictly defined over word relationships that involve the same scale.
-For example, if it is \textbf{very} cold, it is at least \textbf{somewhat} cold.
-But if it is \textbf{very} cold, it is unclear whether it is at least \textbf{sometimes} cold.
+For example, if it is \textbf{very} cold, it is at least \textbf{somewhat} cold but if it is \textbf{very} cold, it is unclear whether it is at least \textbf{often} cold.
+Previous work indicates that pretrained language models struggle with entailment relations, such as hypernymy and hyponymy \cite{guerin-chemla-2023-bird}.

-Thus, in this paper we ask the following questions \footnote{We will make all our code and data available at [repository link tbd].}: \begin{enumerate} \item Are pretrained language models able to distinguish between different semantic categories of scalar adverbs? \item Do they have general representations of full scales for adverbs, from maximally negative to maximally positive?
-Do their representations support success in ranking, MLM, and evaluating entailments? \item In what way do the patterns of success and failure relate to word frequency and contextual factors? \end{enumerate}